rusac/math/README.md

 - [Private traits and attributes are predictable from Facebook 'likes'](https://github.com/rusac/math/blob/master/Private%20traits%20and%20attributes%20are%20predictable%20from%20digital%20records%20of%20facebook%20likes%20-%20Kosinski(2013).pdf)

+- [Variance - Advancing the Science of Risk (Journal)](https://www.variancejournal.org/) - *"Variance is a peer-reviewed journal published by the Casualty Actuarial Society to disseminate work of interest to casualty actuaries worldwide.
+The focus of Variance is original practical and theoretical research in casualty actuarial science."*

 ### Vectors

 - [Game Design - Programming Track Visuals in SNES game F-Zero](http://meatfighter.com/fzerotruehorizons/)